-- Attend the Preoperative Orientation - Pack a bag for your family/friend to bring to 3 North West after surgery - Loose fitting, wrap around housecoat - o Women: Comfortable bra with no underwire.
-You may need a larger size one as people usually have fluid retention after surgery. - o Reading material - o Loose clothing and sturdy shoes to wear home
+- Family/friend to bring to 3 North West after surgery - o Loose fitting, wrap around housecoat (optional) - We recommend that anyone with breasts should bring in a comfortable bra without underwire, preferably one that clips in the front.
+You may need a larger size as people usually will have fluid retention after surgery. - o Reading material - o IPad, laptop, charging cables (extra long) - o Loose clothing and sturdy shoes to wear home